Cradle of civilization

-A cradle of civilization is a location and a culture where civilization was created by humankind independent of other civilizations in other locations.
-The formation of urban settlements (cities) is the primary characteristic of a society that can be characterized as "civilized".
-Other characteristics of civilization include a sedentary non-nomadic population, monumental architecture, the existence of social classes and inequality, and the creation of a writing system for communication.
-The transition from simpler societies to the complex society of a civilization is gradual.
+A cradle of civilization is a location and a culture where civilization was developed independently of other civilizations in other locations.
+A civilization is any complex society characterized by the development of the state, social stratification, urbanization, and symbolic systems of communication beyond signed or spoken languages (namely, writing systems and graphic arts).

-Scholars generally acknowledge six cradles of civilization.
-Mesopotamia, Ancient Egypt, Indus Valley Civilization, and Ancient China are believed to be the earliest in the Old World.
-Cradles of civilization in the New World are the Caral-Supe civilization of coastal Peru and the Olmec civilization of Mexico.
-All of the cradles of civilization depended upon agriculture for sustenance (except possibly Caral-Supe which may have depended initially on marine resources).
-All depended upon farmers producing an agricultural surplus to support the centralized government, political leaders, priests, and public works of the urban centers of the civilization.
+Scholars generally acknowledge six cradles of civilization: Mesopotamia, Ancient Egypt, Ancient India and Ancient China are believed to be the earliest in Afro-Eurasia, while the Caral–Supe civilization of coastal Peru and the Olmec civilization of Mexico are believed to be the earliest in the Americas.
+All of the cradles of civilization depended upon agriculture for sustenance (except possibly Caral–Supe which may have depended initially on marine resources).
+All depended upon farmers producing an agricultural surplus to support the centralized government, political leaders, religious leaders, and public works of the urban centers of the early civilizations.

-Less formally, the term "cradle of civilization" is often used to refer to other historic ancient civilizations, such as Greece or Rome, which have both been called the "cradle of Western civilization".